Strictly Come Dancing 2020 guide | From when it’s back to latest news - TheNewsTrace

 There’s one week yearly all of us look ahead to – Blackpool – the place the forged and crew pack their luggage and head north to the seaside city for a glitter-filled particular.

-It’s at present unknown whether or not it will change on account of the pandemic, however we’ve got already heard rumours that Blackpool Week may very well be axed to support with social distancing tips – although as of August 2020, Blackpool will nonetheless be going forward.
+It’s at the moment unknown whether or not this can change on account of the pandemic, however we’ve got already heard rumours that Blackpool Week could possibly be axed to assist with social distancing pointers – although as of August 2020, Blackpool will nonetheless be going forward.

 Strictly Come Dancing 2020 contestants – the potential line-up